**This Ultimate Guide of Things to Do in Austin TX Post Was Updated on 6/9/21

 Austin is one of my favorite cities in the U.S., hands down.
-It has its own unique culture, it’s very, very weird, and it always feels like home every single time I visit.
+It has its own unique culture, it’s very, very weird, and it always feels like home every time I visit.
 Not to mention: it’s a haven for foodies.
-If my entire family didn’t live on the East Coast, I’d seriously consider moving to Austin.
+I’ve visited several times over the past few years, and it never gets old!

-If you’re headed to ATX soon, here are some of my absolute favorite spots in town that need to be on your radar!
+If you’re headed to ATX soon, here are some of my absolute favorite things to do in Austin that need to be on your radar!

 Austin Travel Guide — Getting There & Getting Around

 Austin’s airport is a little on the smaller side, so flights tend to be more expensive than normal (the cheapest I’ve ever been able to snag a flight to Austin from the East Coast has been $300).
 I would set up an alert on Google Flights to monitor flights and snag the best deal.
-November is one of my favorite months to visit Austin because the weather has cooled down a bit and it’s comfortable to walk around and explore everything that ATX has to offer this time of year.
+November is one of my favorite months to visit Austin because the weather has cooled down a bit, and it’s comfortable to walk around and explore everything that ATX has to offer.

-As far as getting around goes: Austin is a little more spread out, however, I’d still advise against a car rental.
-We used Uber, Lyft, and car2go while we were in Austin, and were able to get around the city with ease.
+As far as getting around goes: Austin is a little more spread out.
+However, I’d still advise against a car rental since parking can be expensive or difficult in certain parts of town.
+If we take day trips, we’ll rent a car for one day, but I don’t think there’s a need to have one if you’re staying in town.
+We’ve used Uber, Lyft, and car2go while we’ve visited Austin in the past and were able to get around the city with ease.

 Travel Guide — Things to Do in Austin TX